HSF/hsf.github.io/organization/_posts/2020/2020-01-16-coordination.md

 ##### Parallel
 - Tuesday, Wednesday and Thursday will probably (all) be parallel HSF
-    - We could have 2 items ongoing (there are 3 rooms in total), but will need negotations with our computing colleagues
+    - We could have 2 items ongoing (there are 3 rooms in total), but will need negotiations with our computing colleagues
 - The DOMA/Analysis workshop pre-CHEP was a success, with the interactive sessions appreciated
 - Should we try to do something along the same lines here?
 - e.g. Reconstruction and Simulation are the other major resource impacting areas